Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

   - Navigate to the Web.config file.
 Replace the `ida:AADInstance` property in the Azure AD section with `https://login.microsoftonline.us/`.

 Once those changes have been accounted for, you should be able to run this sample on Azure Government.

+## Troubleshooting

+If you are using this sample with an Azure AD B2C custom policy, you might want to read #22, and change step 3. in the [About the code](About-the-code) paragraph.

 ## More information